comsompom/code_examples/DeFi/readme.md

 # return wallet balance
 print(f"Wallet: {address}, balance is: {mm_wallet.get_balance()}")
 ```

+the list of the possible used blocks:

+**latest, earliest, pending, safe, finalized**

 The **utils.py** fail contain the class **CryptoUtils** which could be used separately
 and independent of the main Metamask library as the class which return the current